dom1153/helmet-check/README.md

-# Example
+# Helmet checker
-An example greeter plugin
+Tutorial example which should check that your helemt is on